murhum/junior_devops_project/README.md

  Junior DevOps Challenge

-For the purpose of this project use bash script
+For the purpose of this project use bash script.

-1.Creating a shell file using vi (#!/bin/bash) and add START=$(date +%s) to start measure
+1.Creating a shell file using vi (#!/bin/bash) and add START=$(date +%s) to start measure.

-2.Use mkdir to create a new project directory: 'mkdir dirname'

-3.Then use 'wget' command to download the content of 10 websites and add'--output-document=' to name them: '--output-document=indexpage.html https://www.example.com
+2.Use 'wget' command to download the content of 10 websites.

-4.To count "href=" use 'grep' command with '-c': grep -c href= indexpage.html >> text_file_to_save_the_result.txt
+4.To count "href=" use 'grep' command with '-c'.

 5.Delete all new files with 'rm' command: rm -rf *.txt